heathermiller/papers-documents/index.md

 **Medium-term goal:** SIP and inclusion in Scala 2.11.

-**Status:** Design reasonably well worked out.
+**Status:** Much of the design worked out (though, still some rough edges).
 Early stages of prototypical implementation.

 ## Overview